Aceh: Indonesian independence

-After World War II, civil war erupted in 1945 between the district warlords party, that supported the return of a Dutch government, and the Persatuan Ulama Seluruh Aceh (PUSA) party that supported the newly proclaimed state of Indonesia.
+After World War II, civil war erupted in 1945 between the district warlords party, which supported the return of a Dutch government, and the Persatuan Ulama Seluruh Aceh (PUSA) party, which supported the newly proclaimed state of Indonesia.
 The ulama won, and the area remained free during the Indonesian War of Independence.
 The Dutch military itself never attempted to invade Aceh.
 The civil war raised the religious ulama party leader, Daud Bereu'eh, to the position of military governor of Aceh.

 Acehnese rebellion

-The Acehnese revolted soon after its inclusion into an independent Indonesia, a situation created by a complex mix of what the Acehnese regarded as transgressions against and betrayals of their rights.
+The Acehnese revolted soon after their inclusion into an independent Indonesia, a situation created by a complex mix of what the Acehnese regarded as transgressions against and betrayals of their rights.

 Sukarno, the first president of Indonesia, had reneged on his promise made on 16 June 1948 that Aceh would be allowed to rule itself in accordance with Islamic Law.
 Aceh was politically dismantled and incorporated into the province of North Sumatra in 1950.
-This resulted in the Acehnese Rebellion of 1953–59 which was led by Daud Beureu'eh who on 20 September 1953 declared a free independent Aceh under the leadership of Sekarmadji Maridjan Kartosoewirjo.
-In 1959, the Indonesian government attempted to placate the Acehnese by offering wide-ranging freedom in matters relating to religion, education and culture.
+This resulted in the Acehnese Rebellion of 1953–59, which was led by Daud Beureu'eh, who on 20 September 1953 declared a free, independent Aceh under the leadership of Sekarmadji Maridjan Kartosoewirjo.
+In 1959, the Indonesian government attempted to placate the Acehnese by offering broad freedom in matters of religion, education, and culture.